Hovnanian Enterprises (NYSE:HOV) Issues FY 2022 Earnings Guidance

 Hovnanian Enterprises (NYSE:HOV – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $26.50-$32.00 for the period.
+The company provided earnings per share (EPS) guidance of $26.50-$32.00 for the period.
 The company issued revenue guidance of $2.80 billion-$3.00 billion.Hovnanian Enterprises also updated its Q3 2022 guidance to EPS.

 Hovnanian Enterprises, Inc engages in the design, construction, marketing, and sale of residential homes in the United States.
 It offers single-family detached homes, attached townhomes and condominiums, urban infill, and active lifestyle homes with amenities, such as clubhouses, swimming pools, tennis courts, tot lots, and open areas.